GrzegorzKossowski/jobRosCart/README.md

 # Ros-Cart job task (React Dev)

 Not participated yet, but wanna try anyway.
 They say it is 3h time olnly task.
-Yeay... for sure.
+For sure...
 It took me a bit more time to finish...
 In other version I did it with node.js server for fun and practice.
 This version is react